SchizoDuckie/DuckieTV/README.md

 Changelog:
 ==========
 * v0.35 : Synchronized versions after another manual screwup, created fully automated deployment process using macro's.
+Fixed 10/10 ratings in overview.
 * v0.33 : Updated sync option with permanent sync feature.
 Added functionality for when remote series are deleted.
 Multiple styling and consistency updates.
 Synced date formats.
 Added episode ratings chart on series overview page.
 * v0.32 : Added experimental Sync option.
 Hit the 'sync' button in settings to push your current series list into the cloud.
 Open DuckieTV on another computer computer (signed in with the same google account), sit back and watch the magic.
 * v0.31 : Fixed grid layout for 1200+px wide screens, Fixed naive TVRage id resolving for something more solid.
 Now matches both by name and optionally firstaired on multiple matches.